We received inquiry and someone will shortly be in contact with you.

 At the end of the day, we have one last short climb before we roll into the village of Umoljani.
-A place teeming of history and legends, watermills and good hearty highland fare.
+A place teeming with history and legends, watermills and good hearty highland fare.
 You have arrived in the heart of the Dinaric Alps.

 Challenging ride / 5hrs cycling / Ascent: 1,870 m / Descent: 1,000 m / 52Km/32mi / 90% Asphalt / 10% Gravel